minio/docs/source/reference/minio-mc/mc-support-diag.rst

 .. end-mc-support-diag-desc

-For deployments registered with the MinIO subscription network (|subnet-short|), the command can automatically upload the health report for analysis.
+For deployments registered with the MinIO subscription network (|subnet-short|), the command can automatically upload the health report for analysis if you enable :mc-cmd:`~mc support callhome`.

 The resulting health report is intended for use by MinIO Engineering via SUBNET and may contain internal or private data points.
 Exercise caution before sending a health report to a third party or posting the health report in a public forum.